 - Warm referral to appropriate services

-Relationships Australia South Australia, KWY, and UnitingCare Wesley Bowden deliver this service in partnership.
+Relationships Australia SA, KWY, and UnitingCare Wesley Bowden deliver this service in partnership.

 The service is for families with children 0-18 who have been identified through the child protection process and referred by the Department of Human Services.

 Walking Together is delivered to families in the City of Charles Sturt, the City of Port Adelaide Enfield and the City of West Torrens.

 If you find it difficult to hear or speak, you can contact us through the National Relay Service (NRS).
 Please phone 133 677.